sosenkkk/nextCarbon/README.md

 - **Dynamic UI**: Built with Next.js for server-side rendering and fast client-side navigation.
 - **Responsive Design**: Tailwind CSS ensures a responsive and mobile-first design.
 - **Smooth Animations**: Framer Motion provides smooth and interactive animations.
+- **Dark and Light Mode**: Offers both dark and light modes for a modern user experience.
 - **Secure and Scalable**: Built with security best practices and scalability in mind.
 - **Admin Panel**: An admin panel is available (not visible to all users) to track the status of orders and manage the store.